Precision Measuring Instrument for Precise Repair of Stay Cable Bridges

-With a vertical clearance of 136 feet (182m) at high tide and a horizontal clearance of approximately 600 feet (40m), the original Talmadge Bridge, built from 1953 to 1954, soon proved to be too restricting.
-In order for Savannah’s container harbor to grow, the bridge had to be adapted to allow bigger ships to pass through.
+In order for Savannah’s container harbor to grow, the original Talmadge Bridge, built from 1953 to 1954, had to be adapted to allow bigger ships to pass through.
 Consequently, in 1981, the decision was made to replace the bridge.
 The new Talmadge Bridge, a cable-stayed structure, has a vertical clearance of 185 feet (311m) at high tide and a horizontal clearance of 1,023 feet (56m), with both main piers located on land outside of the Savannah River allowing more navigable space.
 The new bridge was opened to traffic in 1991.

 After 15 years of service and regular site investigations, the Talmadge Memorial Bridge has now had to undergo repair of its cables and, in particular, their damper system.

 As is usually the case with cable-stayed bridges of similar design, urethane dampeners are at the base and top of each cable.
 They are located between the cable-stay duct and the exit pipe that is part of the deck or pylon, where the cable stay enters the exit pipe.
 With this system, dampeners suffer from the continuous vibration in the bridge cables over time and eventually come loose, thus failing to provide the necessary dampening.